 Consumer Product Safety and Liability

-We use a wide variety of proven analytical techniques to conduct safety and failure analysis.
+We use a wide variety of proven analytical techniques to conduct safety and failure analyses.
 Our tests help determine whether the product failed due to misuse (failure to warn), faulty manufacturing (manufacturing defect), or unsafe design (design defect).
-Once all factors are identified, Miller Engineering delivers a clear and conclusive report and assists with the following steps.
-Whether you need an expert witness testimony or an engineering consultant’s redesign, you can trust us to resolve your product safety and liability cases.
+Once all factors are identified, Miller Engineering delivers a clear and conclusive report and assists with the following steps:

 - Redesign those features of the product which present hazards;